psycopg/psycopg2/doc/src/extras.rst

                          can only be used with physical replication)
         :param options: a dictionary of options to pass to logical replication slot (not allowed with physical replication)
+        :param decode: a flag indicating that unicode conversion should be performed on messages received from the server

         If a *slot_name* is specified, the slot must exist on the server and its type must match the replication type used.